 4. Movie Night

-How about a pyjama party and movie night.
+How about a pyjama party and movie night for a cosy winter fundraiser.
 You can sell food, drinks and glow sticks to raise some extra cash on the night.
 Make it BYO sleeping bags, blankets and pillows or you might even set up a ‘gold class’ section with bean bags or other comfy chairs and provide table service to those lucky patrons.
 Of course, you can charge extra for these limited seats too.
 Most importantly, don’t forget to make sure that your group is properly licensed to show your movie.